jakine/notes-app/README.md

-this is a notes app
+#this is a notes app
+with redux storage

-# to run the app
+to run the app:
 npm i
 npm i react-redux
 npm install @reduxjs/toolkit